 7. Boosts Creativity

-Aerobic workouts British Journal of Sports Medicine “Exercise enhances creativity independently of mood” View Source independently of one another, according to one study.
+Aerobic workouts improved both creativity and mood British Journal of Sports Medicine “Exercise enhances creativity independently of mood” View Source independently of one another, according to one study.
 As someone who works in a creative field, this was really intriguing to me.

 I decided to run without music to give my brain some wiggle room.
 Focusing on nothing but my steps, breath, and my dog trotting alongside me, my internal monologues got a lot more creative.
 I came up with ideas for work, had time to think about what I wanted to cook for dinner that evening, and brainstormed art projects I could do on the weekends.